GaMA: A quantitative outcome metric for upper limb sensory-motor function

 1. Valevicius AM, Jun PY, Hebert JS, Vette AH.
 Use of optical motion capture for the analysis of normative upper body kinematics during functional upper limb tasks: A systematic review.
 Journal of Electromyography and Kinesiology.
 2018, Feb; 40: 1–15. https://doi.org/10.1016/j.jelekin.2018.02.011.
 This review paper critically assessed kinematic model characteristics, the performed functional tasks, kinematic outcomes, and reported validity and reliability as background work prior to developing our protocols.

 2. Boser QA, Valevicius AM, Lavoie EB, Chapman CS, Pilarski PM, Hebert JS, Vette AH.
 Cluster-Based Upper Body Marker Models for Three-Dimensional Kinematic Analysis: Comparison with an Anatomical Model and Reliability Analysis.
 Journal of Biomechanics.
 2018, Apr; 72: 228–34. https://doi.org/10.1016/j.jbiomech.2018.02.028.
-This paper compared the use of upper body cluster marker models with an anatomical model for optical motion capture during the performance of two functional tasks used in GaMA, including between-session reliability.
+We compared the use of upper body cluster marker models with an anatomical model for optical motion capture during the performance of two functional tasks used in GaMA, including between-session reliability.

 4. Lavoie EB, Valevicius AM, Boser QA, Kovic O, Vette AH, Pilarski PM, Hebert JS, Chapman CS.
 Using synchronized eye and motion tracking to determine high-precision eye movement patterns during object interaction tasks.
 Journal of Vision.
 2018, Jun; 18(6): 1–20.https://doi.org/10.1167/18.6.18.
-This paper established normative values for visual attention during the functional tasks, using head mounted eye tracking and optical motion capture with kinematic segmentation.
+This paper established normative values for visual attention during the functional GaMA tasks, using head mounted eye tracking and optical motion capture with kinematic segmentation.

 6. Williams HE et al. Gaze and Movement Assessment (GaMA): Inter-site validation of a visuomotor upper limb functional protocol.
 Preprint 10.1101/681437 posted on bioRxiv: http://biorxiv.org/cgi/content/short/681437v1 .
-This paper demonstrated the reproducibility of the GaMA testing protocol at a new site in a second normative population, with new technology and a different rater.
+This paper demonstrated the reproducibility of the GaMA testing protocol at a different site in a second normative population, with new technology and a different rater.